20. Macros

 2. 20.4:8 If the macro invocation appears as part of an expression-without-block, the output is required to constitute an expression.

-3. 20.4:9 If the macro invocation appears as part of a pattern-without-range, the output is required to constitute zero or more patterns.
+3. 20.4:9 If the macro invocation appears as part of a pattern-without-range, the output is required to constitute a pattern.

 4. 20.4:10 If the macro invocation appears as part of a statement, the output is required to constitute zero or more statements.